IRS Notice Guide

 Installment agreements can last up to 72 months (6 years) for most taxpayers.
 Longer terms may be available for larger balances with financial hardship documentation.

-Upload your CP521 notice and get a formal abatement request citing the exact IRM provisions for your penalty type.
-8,200+ abatement requests generated.
+Upload your CP521 notice and our tool checks the exact IRM provisions that apply to your penalty type.

 Disclaimer: This guide is for educational purposes only.
 It does not constitute tax or legal advice.
 Consult a qualified tax professional for advice specific to your situation.